sam-dev-byte/pitch-perfect/README.md

 # Support and Contacts

-In case You have any issues using this code please do no hesitate to get in touch with me through khalifngeno@gmail.com or leave a commit here on github.
+In case You have any issues using this code please do no hesitate to get in touch with me through gmansesco@gmail.com leave a commit here on github.

 # License

 * MIT License

-Copyright (c) 20121 GIFT KIPKEMBOI
+Copyright (c) 2021 GIFT KIPKEMBOI